Hong Kong protesters stage sit-in at shooting victim's school | DW | 02.10.2019

 Hundreds of demonstrators have staged a sit-in at the school of the 18-year-old student who was shot in the chest by Hong Kong police on Monday.

 Students chanted "no rioters, only tyranny," in addition to slogans and protest songs.
-They also held pictures of the incident, taken form videos posted on Facebook.
+They also held pictures of the incident, taken from videos posted on Facebook.

 The shooting of the man in the chest at close range marked the first time that a demonstrator has been struck with live-rounds throughout the nearly four months of protests.